hydephp/hyde/README.md

 - Hyde automatically chooses the right layout to use depending on the content being rendered.
 - Hyde also fills in and creates content like navigation menus and sidebars automatically.

+### Easy Asset Managing
+- The Hyde starter comes with [HydeFront](https://github.com/hydephp/hydefront/) to serve the base stylesheet and JavaScript through the jsDelivr CDN.
+- Hyde ships with precompiled and minified TailwindCSS styles in the app.css file, you can also load them through the CDN.
+- This means that all the styles you need are already installed.
+However, if you want to customize the Tailwind config, or if you add new Tailwind classes through Blade files, you can simply run the `npm run dev` command to recompile the styles.

 ### Customization
 - You don't need to configure anything as Hyde is shipped with sensible defaults.
 - You can, however, customize nearly everything.
 Here are some examples: